 Pete the Beak

 Pete the Beak is Tucson Water's conservation mascot.
-Visit Pete's web page for a look at his fun activities throughout the years.
+Visit Pete's web page for a look at his fun and educational activities over the years.
 To request an appearance by Pete, contact Tucson Water's Public Information / Conservation Office (PICO) at (520) 791-4331 or send an e-mail.